schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/faq.md

     This means that under certain circumstances (activation of WLAN/Ethernet or sending requests to the inverter) the supply voltage drops to such an extent that the ESP can no longer work reliably.
 This can be remedied, for example, with a 100uF capacitor between VCC and GND.
 In exceptional cases, the power supply unit also appears to be too weak.
 The cable cross-section of the USB cable can also have an influence.

-??? question "After a reboot of the router or access point, OpenDTU does not reconnect immediatly to the WiFi"
+??? question "After a reboot of the router or access point, OpenDTU-OnBattery does not reconnect immediatly to the WiFi"

-    OpenDTU tries to reconnect to the WiFi for 30 seconds.
+    OpenDTU-OnBattery tries to reconnect to the WiFi for 30 seconds.
 If it can't find the WiFi within this time it stops reconnecting and waits for 10 minutes until a new connect attempt is done.
 This is done because all channels are tried during a connection attempt.
 This means that an end device that is connected to the "Admin Access Point" may lose the connection or is not be able to connect at all.

 ## Build errors

-??? question "OpenDTU does not build: error: 'bad_alloc' was not declared in this scope"
+??? question "OpenDTU-OnBattery does not build: error: 'bad_alloc' was not declared in this scope"

     The exact reason is not known.
 But it helps to delete the `~/.platformio/` folder.

     Please also see [#719](https://github.com/tbnobody/OpenDTU/issues/719){target=_blank}

-??? question "OpenDTU does not build: "C:/Users/<username\>/.platformio/packages/framework-arduinoespressif32/cores/esp32/Arduino.h:33:10: fatal error: freertos/FreeRTOS.h: No such file or directory #include \"freertos/FreeRTOS.h\""
+??? question "OpenDTU-OnBattery does not build: "C:/Users/<username\>/.platformio/packages/framework-arduinoespressif32/cores/esp32/Arduino.h:33:10: fatal error: freertos/FreeRTOS.h: No such file or directory #include \"freertos/FreeRTOS.h\""

     This is most likly a issue with your PlatformIO installation.
 As a workaround you can delete all packages within the `C:/Users/<username\>/.platformio/packages/` folder.
 The content will be downloaded on the next compile attempt.